Multimodality Representation Learning: A Survey on Evolution, Pretraining and Its Applications: Multimodal Deep Learning Approaches

-Recent work on multimodal pretraining has inspired the research community to progress in multimodal tasks.
-The combined pretraining-based advanced approaches on image-text at a large scale are developing rapidly to outperform task-specific architectures.
-In ViLBERT \cite{lu2019vilbert}, the author Pretrained BERT using textual and visual inputs in different streams that maintain relationships with co-attention layers.
-After pretraining on the Captions dataset, the model is transferred to established language-vision tasks, including VQA, VCR, and caption-based image retrieval.
-Significant improvements are achieved for VQA and RefCOCO+.

-The VLP (Vision-Language Pretraining) in a unified manner is proposed by \cite{zhou2020unified} that outperformed the previous SOTA for image captioning or Visual Question Answering tasks.
-The proposed model follows the architecture of a shared encoder-decoder and is pretrained on a large scale on many image-text pairs in an unsupervised way.
-The model is evaluated on VQA 2.0, COCO Captions, and Flickr30k \cite{flckr30k} Captions.
-Li et al. \cite{li2020oscar} proposed a pretraining approach in which the object tags are used as anchors to enhance the alignment learning with paired text.
+Recent work on large scale pretraining has inspired the research community to progress in multimodal tasks \cite{radford2021learning}.
+The combined pretraining-based advanced approaches on image-text pairs at a large scale are developing rapidly which outperform task-specific architectures.
+For instance, in ViLBERT \cite{lu2019vilbert}, the authors pretrained BERT on textual and visual inputs in different streams that maintain relationships through co-attention layers.
+After pretraining on the Conceptual Captions dataset \cite{sharma2018conceptual}, the model is transferred to mainstream language-vision tasks, including VQA, VCR, and caption-based image retrieval and achieved consistent improvement over task-specific architectures.
+The Vision-Language Pretraining (VLP) in a unified manner is proposed by \cite{zhou2020unified} that outperformed the previous SOTA for image captioning and VQA tasks.
+The proposed model follows the shared encoder-decoder architecture and is pretrained on a large scale image-text pairs in an unsupervised manner.
+They evaluated the model on VQA 2.0, COCO Captions, and Flickr30k \cite{flckr30k} Captions.
+In line with prior work , Li et al. \cite{li2020oscar} proposed a pretraining approach in which the object tags are used as anchors to enhance the alignment learning with paired text.

-In recent research \cite{yu2020ernie}, structured knowledge is extracted from scene graphs that assist in learning joint representation as semantically connected features of text and vision.
-Scene graph prediction tasks (including Object Prediction, Attribute Prediction, and Relationship Prediction) are constructed by the author in the pretraining phase.
-The proposed model can learn joint representation in semantically aligned form.
-The model's effectiveness is evaluated on five cross-modal tasks, and VCR is at the top with a 3.7\% improvement.

-Word2Vec \cite{mikolov2013distributed}, GPT \cite{radford2018improving}, ELMO \cite{gardner2018allennlp}, BERT, and other SSL based frameworks perform good natural language understanding but does not consider grounding information from visual world as motivated by Bender et al. \cite{bender2020climbing} and Bisk et al. \cite{bisk2020experience}.
-The Vokenization procedure for pretraining designed by Tan et al. \cite{tan2020vokenization} takes language tokens and corresponding visual information (vokens) related to tokens as input supervision.
-The author utilized the small image captioning dataset to train a vokenizer that can further generate language vokens of large corpora.
-The results achieved by visually supervised models outperformed SSL-based pretraining approaches on GLUE, SWAG, and SQuAD.